Smoke Testing Software: A Practical Guide

 Smoke testing is crucial for any robust software development process.
 It offers several benefits that contribute to higher quality software, faster development cycles, and happier users.
 Let's explore why you should incorporate smoke tests into your workflow.

-Detect Critical Issues Early
+Find Critical Bugs Early

 Think of smoke testing as your first line of defense against major software bugs.
 These tests quickly surface critical issues in a new build, verifying core functionalities are working as expected.
 Catching these problems early, before they become larger, more complex issues, is key.
 This proactive approach allows developers to address problems while they're still relatively easy and inexpensive to fix.
 This prevents bugs from impacting your customers and keeps your development process flowing smoothly.